KansasCityWomeninTechnology/cocktails-worksheets/docs/react/04-fact-generator/README.md

     };
 ```

+> [!INFO]
-Don't forget to indent your code to the same level as the _return_ statement to keep it readable!
+> You'll likely need to fix the indentation on the code you paste!
+It should be indented code to the same level as the _return_ statement to keep it readable!

 Now let's add an `onClick` to the button with this code.